hazelcast/hazelcast-jet-reference-manual/docs/090_Under_the_Hood/020_How_Infinite_Stream_Processing_Works_In_Jet.md

 _at-least-once_ the post-barrier watermark items will advance the processor's watermark value.
 After the job restarts and the state gets restored to the snapshotted point, the watermark will appear to have gone back, breaking the invariant.
-This can again lead to data loss.
+This can again lead to apparent data loss.